Bewildering Stories

 Links:

 Audio files: We welcome audio versions of submissions.
-Please send them to the Publisher only after the work has been accepted.
+Please send them only after the work has been accepted.
 Our preferred audio format is mp3.

-Illustrations: If you have illustrations for your stories, or just some bewildering graphics, we would probably love to include them.
-Exception: we will, of course, not include photographs of children anywhere on the website, including the Biographies.
+Illustrations: If you have illustrations for your story or poem, we will probably love to include them.
+Photographs may not show any person other than the author.

 Changes: Please remember that the texts that appear in Bewildering Stories are almost always more correct than the authors’ own copies.
-Also, on-line texts are dynamic, unlike those in print: if you wish to make further changes after your work appears, just tell us what they are and we’ll see to it.
+Also, on-line texts are dynamic, unlike those in print.
+If you wish to make further changes after your work appears, tell us what they are and we’ll see to it, provided the changes are minor.

 Return to top